offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    As such, these plots aren't exact.

- * `{bm} experimental spectrum` - List of potential fragment_NORM masses derived from a spectrum_MS.
-That is, the molecules fed into the mass spectrometer were randomly fragment_NORMed and each fragment_NORM had its mass-to-charge ratio measured.
+ * `{bm} experimental spectrum` - List of potential !!fragment!! masses derived from a spectrum_MS.
+That is, the molecules fed into the mass spectrometer were randomly !!fragmented!! and each !!fragment!! had its mass-to-charge ratio measured.
 From there, each mass-to-charge ratio was converted to a set of potential masses.

    The masses in an experimental spectrum ...

-    * may not capture all possible fragment_NORMs for the intended molecule (missing masses).
+    * may not capture all possible !!fragments!! for the intended molecule (missing masses).
-    * may capture fragment_NORMs from unintended molecules (faulty masses).
+    * may capture !!fragments!! from unintended molecules (faulty masses).
     * will likely contain noise.

-    In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
+    In the context of peptides, the mass spectrometer is expected to !!fragment!! based on the bonds holding the individual amino acids together.
 For example, given the linear peptide NQY, the experimental spectrum may include the masses for [N, Q, ?, ?, QY, ?, NQY] (? indicate faulty masses, Y and NQ missing).

- * `{bm} theoretical spectrum` - List of all of possible fragment_NORM masses for a molecule in addition to 0 and the mass of the entire molecule.
+ * `{bm} theoretical spectrum` - List of all of possible !!fragment!! masses for a molecule in addition to 0 and the mass of the entire molecule.
 This is what the experimental spectrum would be in a perfect world: no missing masses, no faulty masses, no noise, only a single possible mass for each mass-to-charge ratio.

-   In the context of peptides, the mass spectrometer is expected to fragment_NORM based on the bonds holding the individual amino acids together.
+   In the context of peptides, the mass spectrometer is expected to !!fragment!! based on the bonds holding the individual amino acids together.
 For example, given the linear peptide NQY, the theoretical spectrum will include the masses for [0, N, Q, Y, NQ, QY, NQY].
 It shouldn't include masses for partial amino acids.
 For example, it shouldn't include NQY breaking into 2 pieces by splitting Q, such that one half has N and part of Q, and the other has the remaining part of Q with Y.

  * `{bm} spectrum convolution` - An operation used to derive amino acid masses that probably come from the peptide used to generate that experimental spectrum.
 That is, it generates a list of amino acid masses that could have been for the peptide that generated the experimental spectrum.